Minimal Distance of Propositional Models: Introduction

 Our study can be understood as a continuation of the minimization problems investigated by Khanna et al.\ in~\cite{KhannaSTW-01}, especially that of $\OptMinOnes$.
 The $\OptMinOnes$ optimization problem asks for a solution of a constraint satisfaction problem with the minimal Hamming weight, i.e., minimal Hamming distance to the $0$-vector.
-Our work generalizes this by allowing the given vector to be any, potentially also non-$0$-vector.
+Our work generalizes these results by allowing the given vector to be also different from zero.

-Moreover, our work can also be seen as a generalization of questions in coding theory.
+Our work can also be seen as a generalization of questions in coding theory.
 In fact, our problem $\MSD$ restricted to affine relations is the well-known problem $\MinDist$ of computing the minimum distance of a linear code.
 This quantity is of central importance in coding theory, because it determines the number of errors that the code can detect and correct.
 Moreover, our problem $\NSOL$ restricted to affine relations is the problem $\NCW$ of finding the nearest codeword to a given word, which is the basic operation when decoding messages received through a noisy channel.
 Thus our work can be seen as a generalization of these well-known problems from affine to general relations.

-Finally, Hamming distance also plays an important role in belief revision.
-The result of revising/updating a formula~$\varphi$ by another formula~$\psi$ is characterized by the set of models of~$\psi$, which are the closest to the models of~$\varphi$.
-Dalal~\cite{Dalal-88} selects the models of~$\psi$ having a minimal Hamming distance to models of~$\varphi$ to be the models that result from the change.

-The first problem ($\NSOL$) is compatible with existential quantification of variables, therefore we can apply clone theory to it (see e.g.~\cite{BoehlerCRV-04}).
-The other two problems ($\XSOL$, $\MSD$) lack this compatibility property, therefore we can only work with weak co-clones closed under conjunction.
-To circumvent this restriction we apply the theory developed by Schnoor and Schnoor~\cite{SchnoorS-08}, as well as the weak bases of co-clones investigated by Lagerkvist~\cite{Lagerkvist-14}.
+In the case of $\NearestSol$ we are able to apply methods from clone theory, even though the problem turns out to be more intricate than pure satisfiability.
+The other two problems, however, cannot be shown to be compatible with existential quantification easily, which makes classical clone theory inapplicable.
+Therefore we have to resort to weak co-clones that require only closure under conjunction and equality.
+In this connection, we apply the theory developed in~\cite{SchnoorS-08,SchnoorDiss} as well as the minimal weak bases of Boolean co-clones from~\cite{Lagerkvist-14}.